Laptop Mag Verdict

 The Alienware m17 combines powerful components and a lovely, show-stopping display in a slim, semi-portable chassis.

 Alienware's on a roll.
 After launching the game-changing Area 51-m, the company has launched the new m17 laptop.
 Priced at $3,999, this laptop is for gamers who want slim, lightweight dimensions without compromising too much power.
 Under the laptop's decidedly svelte hood lies an overclockable Intel Core i9 processor, a Nvidia RTX GPU, speedy SSDs, and a stunning 4K display.
-These are just some of the reasons why the Alienware m17 has made our best gaming laptops page.
+These are just some of the reasons why the Alienware m17 has made it on our best gaming laptops and best RTX 2080 gaming laptops pages.

 When I look at the m15's Nebula Red lid, I imagine that I'm in an Aston Martin Valkyrie, pushing the limits between man and machine as I unflinchingly ease into a curve on the Autobahn.
 The silky feel of the soft-touch-matte finish begs to be touched.
 Unfortunately, my naturally oily hands left a few unsightly smudges on an otherwise stunning lid.
 The LED backlit alien head seemed to stare at the mess I left, judgingly yet knowingly.